 Pay Traffic Ticket in New MexicoPage OverviewSUMMARY: How to Pay a New Mexico Traffic Ticket

 (Plead Guilty or No Contest)

-- Pay the fine
+- Pay the fine.

-- Option to plea bargain penalties
+- Option to plea bargain penalties.

-- Incur points on your driving record (could lead to license suspension/revocation)
+- Incur points on your driving record (could lead to license suspension/revocation).

-- Possibly incur increase on auto insurance rates
+- Possibly incur increase on auto insurance rates.

-- Possible option to attend driver improvement school and reduce points
+- Possible option to attend driver improvement school and reduce points.

-Learn more below
+Learn more below.

-- The violation will appear on your driving record, possibly causing a jump in your car insurance rates
+- The violation will appear on your driving record, possibly causing a jump in your car insurance rates.

 Failing to pay the traffic ticket comes with repercussions.
-The MVD will suspend your New Mexico driver's license and the presiding court may issue a bench warrant for your arrest.
+The NM MVD will suspend your New Mexico driver's license and the presiding court may issue a bench warrant for your arrest.

 Pleading Guilty as New Mexico CDL Holder